KNOW YOUR BREASTS

 Wearing supportive bras on a daily and consistent basis can keep your breasts self-supported for a lifetime.
 Going braless, wearing ill-fitting bras, and not wearing appropriate impact level of sports bras will cause you to lose your self-supported position.

 All bra styles on the market can be a success for you if you have self-supported breasts.

 In profile, semi-supported breasts are beginning to drop.
 You have a clear breast crease line along the bottom of your breasts where they meet up with the chest wall.
 A bra may not be needed, but in order to maintain your breast placement and shape, a bra with good support should be worn throughout the day, and during athletic activities.

 Wearing supportive bras on a daily and consistent basis can keep your breasts semi-supported for a life-time.
 Going braless, wearing ill-fitting bras, and not wearing appropriate impact-level sports bras will result in your breasts moving further south.

 - All bra styles can be successful with semi-supported full breasts.

 - To achieve upper breast mounding, a push-up bra will probably be needed.

 Settled breasts in profile have dropped so that the nipple is above the breast crease line, but your lower breast mass is below the breast crease line on the chest.
 Settling can occur after pregnancy, breast-feeding, weight loss, aging, improper bra wearing, or any combined.

-- Seamed cup underwire bras (cups with seams – also called “cut & sew” bras) which are also be called 3-part, 4-part cup bras are the best solution for settled breasts.
+- Seamed cup underwire bras (cups with seams – also called “cut & sew” bras) which are also called 3-part or 4-part cup bras are the best solution for settled breasts.

 - Seamed cup underwire bras where there is a vertical center seam in the bottom half of the cup will give you the most lift.